Kong/docs.konghq.com/app/_hub/kong-inc/rate-limiting-advanced/_index.md

   dbless_compatible: partially
   dbless_explanation: |
     The cluster strategy is not supported in DB-less and hybrid modes.
-For Kong Gateway in DB-less or hybrid mode, use the `redis` strategy.
+For Kong Gateway in DB-less or hybrid mode, the `redis` strategy is the only available option to configure the plugin with a central data store.

     {:.note}
     > **Note**: We recommend setting `namespace` to a static value in DB-less mode.